acegal1/stock-analysis/README.md

 Below shows 2018 comparison:

-2018 data mesurement
+2018 data measurement.
 ![Redfactored 2018](https://github.com/acegal1/stock-analysis/blob/main/Resources/VBA_Challenge_%202018.png)

 2018 Original data measurement.
 ![Original 2018](https://github.com/acegal1/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)

-We can finally conclude that refactoring code screen running time is less then the original script for both the years and the refactoring is more easier to understand and read.
+We can finally conclude that refactoring code screen running time is less than the original script for both the years and the refactoring is easier to understand and read.

 #Summary
 The VB code created can be modified so if in the future both Steve and his parents would like to run analysis of future stock investments it can be done.
 The macro for running multiple stocks and different years is very flexible.
-Included in the code is a program that can quickly loop throug all the tickers.
-Then additional format of tables was included to make stock reasults eaiser to read and used the color of red and green.
+Included in the code is a program that can quickly loop through all the tickers.
+Then additional format of tables was included to make stock results easier to read and used the color of red and green.

 What are the advantages or disadvantages of refactoring code?
 The advantage of using and refactoring code is I am able to produce analysis and run the code faster and utilize less resources.
 Also refactor code is easier to read and follow.
 The only disadvantage is to refactor or write code is time consuming and very complex in VB.

 'How do these pros and cons apply to refactoring the original VBA script?